NCAA Men's Basketball Tournament Fast Facts

 (CNN)Here's some background information about the NCAA Men's Basketball Tournament.

-March 15-April 4, 2016 - The NCAA Men's Basketball Tournament takes place.
-Kansas, North Carolina, Oregon and Virginia are No. 1 seeds.

-April 4, 2016 - The Villanova Wildcats win the tournament, defeating the North Carolina Tar Heels with a final score of 77-74.

-March 14-April 3, 2017 - The NCAA Division I Men's Basketball Tournament is scheduled to take place.
+March 13-April 2, 2018 - The NCAA Division I Men's Basketball Tournament is scheduled to take place culminating with the Final Four in San Antonio, Texas.

+April 3, 2017 - The North Carolina Tar Heels defeat the Gonzaga Bulldogs 71-65 in the national championship game at University of Phoenix Stadium in Glendale, Arizona.

 Selection Process: